logologo

 What is a UK eVisa?

-A UK eVisa is a digital record held within the Home Office's systems that confirms your immigration status in the UK.
-Think of it as the digital version of what the Biometric Residence Permit (BRP) used to show in physical form: your name, nationality, visa route, leave expiry date, and any conditions attached to your stay (such as "no recourse to public funds" or work restrictions).
+Your eVisa is a digital record in the Home Office's systems that confirms your immigration status.
+It shows the same information the old BRP card did: your name, nationality, visa route, leave expiry date, and any conditions on your stay (such as "no recourse to public funds" or work restrictions).

-The eVisa is not a separate type of visa.
-If you have been granted a Skilled Worker visa, a Student visa, or any other leave to remain, the eVisa is simply the digital format in which that leave is now recorded and shared.
-Your underlying immigration status does not change when you transition from a BRP to an eVisa.
+It is not a separate type of visa.
+If you hold a Skilled Worker visa, a Student visa, or any other leave to remain, the eVisa is just the format in which that leave is now recorded.
+Your underlying immigration status stays the same whether it was on a BRP card or in the eVisa system.

 How the eVisa Replaced the BRP

-The physical Biometric Residence Permit was the standard form of evidence for non-EEA nationals with leave to remain in the UK from around 2008.
-From 31 December 2024, the Home Office stopped issuing BRPs for new grants of leave.
-Anyone granted leave from that point onwards received an eVisa instead.
+The physical Biometric Residence Permit was the standard proof of status for non-EEA nationals from around 2008.
+On 31 December 2024, the Home Office stopped issuing BRPs.
+Anyone granted leave after that date gets an eVisa instead.

-Existing BRP holders were moved to the eVisa system at the same time.
-Your BRP card did not become invalid overnight (and your leave certainly did not expire with it), but the BRP is no longer accepted as the primary way to evidence your immigration status.
-You must use the eVisa share code system going forward for right to work checks and rental verification.
+Existing BRP holders were migrated to the eVisa system at the same time.
+Your BRP card didn't become invalid overnight, and your leave certainly didn't expire with it.
+But BRPs are no longer accepted as the primary way to prove your immigration status.
+You need to use the share code system for right to work checks and rental verification going forward.

 How to Access Your eVisa

-To access your eVisa, you need a UKVI online account.
-If you applied for a visa from within the UK using the UK Visas and Immigration online portal, you may already have one.
-If not, you can create one at gov.uk using your passport and biometric information.
+You need a UKVI online account.
+If you applied for a visa from within the UK using the online portal, you may already have one.
+If not, create one at gov.uk using your passport and biometric information.

-If your details are wrong, you can request a correction through the same portal.
-Keep your account up to date, especially if you renew your passport.
+If your details are wrong, request a correction through the same portal.
+Keep your account current, especially after renewing your passport.

 Using Your eVisa for Right to Work